Haraj-backend/hex-monscape/docs/reference/hex-architecture.md

 ## Core

 `Core` is a group of components constructing our application business logic.
-Essentially it governs how our application should behave on expected usecases (hence named `Core`).
+Essentially it governs how our application should behave on expected use cases (hence named `Core`).

 <p align="center">
     <img src="./assets/hex-diagram-core.drawio.png" alt="Hex Architecture Core Diagram">
 </p>

-In Solutions Team, we use following method spot out `Core` components:
+In Solutions Team, we use the following method to spot out `Core` components:

 1. Take a look at our application API specification.
 Try to spot out the business logic context from there.
 2. In `Hex Monscape`, when we take a look at its [API specification](../api/rest-api.md), we can see there are `2` context of business logic: